 Some would say to avoid dairy when fighting cancer, others, to avoid animal products altogether.
-Using the goat cheese or a sheep’s feta would allow you to avoid dairy; simply skipping the cheese still results in a great salad/slaw (that’s how my kids eat it) and animal protein free.
+Using the goat cheese or a sheep’s feta wouldn’t allow you to avoid dairy; but simply skipping the cheese still results in a great salad/slaw (that’s how my kids eat it) and animal protein free.

-If you’re not well-versed in using cabbage, raw or cooked, I’m here to help make sure the remainder of these two heads doesn’t go to waste:
+If you’re not well-versed in using cabbage, raw or cooked, I’m here to help make sure the remainder of your head of cabbage doesn’t go to waste: